ye-kyaw-thu/error-overflow/bi-lingual-induction-experiment.log.md

 ### for English-Thai (word2vec)

-The following results are re-confirming...  (for Vector_size: 300 to 500)
+The following results are re-confirming...  (for Vector_size: 500)

 | Vector Size | Window | Min-Count | Retrieval | Coverage | Accuracy |
 |-----------:|----------:|--------:|:----------:|---------:|---------:|